DrHopping/OS_Lab5/README.md

-# Optimization of memory acceessing
+# Optimization of memory accessing
 This simple program written on C# demonstrates how dramaticaly worse your code can perform if you not considering sequential locality.

 ### Before optimization